-I've been separated for the last 4 years.
+My last relationship ended about 7 years ago.
 I'm very much over my previous relationship, but I spent a lot of the past years seeking to better understand myself.
 I love personality assessments like Myers-Briggs and Enneagram.
 I think I've got a pretty good handle on who I am and what is important to me.
 There are still some big unanswered questions, but I'll let you discover those on your own.

 I'm comfortable with detail and the big picture.
 I naturally see multiple viewpoints in arguments, so I do well facilitating discussions or mediating conflict.
 As well, I have a people-pleasing streak to me.
 I highly value integrity, creativity and teamwork.
 This should provide a pretty good picture of how I relate to others.

 But, stepping away back toward things that are a little more tangible...

 I work with computers and enjoy my job.
 I am lucky to work (and to have worked) with many great people with whom I share many values.

 I live in Centretown and love it.
 I enjoy my casual strolls home from work, where I watch dogs, squirrels and birds.
 I grew up and went to school in rural Saskatchewan, living in a town of 1,000 people several hours from the nearest McDonald's...so very rural.
 Since 1996, I've lived in Ottawa, Moscow and Kitchener/Waterloo.
 But I keep returning to Ottawa: It is a good, livable, manageable, balanced city.

 Things that are important to me: